Canva Review (2023) — All the Pros and Cons

 The only video output option in Canva is MP4

-But some users will miss the flexibility to output in a format of their own choosing.
+But some users will miss the flexibility to output their work to a format of their own choosing.

 And speaking of flexibility…

-In other words you can usually turn a blog post banner into a Facebook post image or a YouTube video thumbnail just by clicking a button.
+For example, you can use the Resize option to turn a blog post banner into a Facebook post image or a YouTube video thumbnail, just by clicking the appropriate option.

 Embedding Canva projects